PMoquette/Mini_Project_1/README.md

 Created a project repository (this one) to keep track of the project.

 Step 4:
-Researched the game.
+Researched the game and found many different examples with varying winning-conditions and other elements.

 Step 4:
-Chose which elements I would like to include in my version, such as: do I want to draw the hangman?
-(No).
+Chose which elements I would like to include in my version, such as:<br/> Do I want to draw the hangman?
+(No.)<br/>
 Do I want to give the player the option to guess the whole word if they so wish?
-(Yes).
-What are the consequences if they guess the wrong word?
-(Game Over).
-Do I want to add a turn counter?
-(Yes!)<br/>
+(Yes.)<br/> What are the consequences if they guess the wrong word?
+(Game Over.)<br/> Do I want to add a turn counter?
+(Yes.)<br/>
-All this depends on time constraint, so I will get back to this step later once I have the basics down.

 Step 5:
-Pseudo-code
+Pseudo-code/brainstorming

 Step 6:
-Find examples of game
+Mix-and-match code from examples I found

 Step 7:
-Learn from example, tweak code to fit needs, research further as needed.
+Learn from examples, tweak code to fit personal wishes, and research further to implement those wishes.

 ## Organization
-I planned my work using a Trello board
+I planned my work using a Trello board.

-The Repository contains:
+The Repository contains:<br/>
-A Jupyter Notebook file of the Game program
+A Jupyter Notebook of the Game program<br/>
+.gitignore<br/>
-README file
+README file with:<br/>
-.gitignore
+  Screenshots of Trello board<br/>
+  Screenshots of Presentation<br/>

 ## Links